replicatedhq/help-center/content/docs/native/getting-started/developer-environment.md

 During installation, a new directory named `replicated` is created in your home directory.
 Once your license is activated, Replicated Studio will setup the most recent release and save it to `~/replicated/current.yaml`.
 Any time this file is updated and saved, Replicated Studio will create a new release using the next available sequence number.

-You can also use your favorite editor locally (like Atom, Visual Stuido Code, Vim, or Emacs) and upload your changes once you're ready.
+You can also use your favorite editor locally (like Atom, Visual Studio Code, Vim, or Emacs) and upload your changes once you're ready.
 Eg. Using SCP:

 ```bash
 scp current.yaml [myuser]@[my.development.host]:/home/[myuser]/replicated